 Children need healthy meals to learn.
-McCracken, Middleton, and Meyer Schools offer healthy meals every day.
-For the 2018-19 school year, lunch is $2.92 per meal.
-The reduced price is $.40.
+Skokie School District 73½ offers healthy meals every school day.
+For the 2019-2020 school year lunch costs $3.00.
+The reduced price is $.40 for lunch.
 Ala carte and extra meals are not free or reduced.
-If you would like to apply for free or reduced-price meals, use the attached Household Eligibility Application.
-We cannot approve an application that is not complete, so be sure to fill out all required information.
+Your children may qualify for free meals or for reduced-price meals.
+To apply for free or reduced-price meals, use the Household Eligibility Application.
+We cannot approve an application that is not complete. so be sure to fill out all required information.

-Your children may qualify for free or reduced price meals if your household income falls at or below the limits on this chart:
+Your child(ren) may qualify for free or reduced price meals if your household income falls at or below the limits on this chart:

 Here are answers to questions you may have about applying: